Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Conclusion

-A lot more analysis can be done to further understand what kind of product that contributes to declining revenue as well as top products and top customers.
-The insight from the data will help the sale and marketing team to direct their attention to fix and improve the cost and revenue in the future.
+A lot more analysis can be done to further understand what kind of product contributed to declining revenue as well as top products and top customers.
+Insights from the data can help the sales and marketing team direct their attention to reducing the cost and increasing revenue in the future.